 At BHMS, we believe there is no substitute for school attendance.
 While occasional absences are necessary for excused reasons, when pupils are not present in the classroom to actively engage in learning and essential experiences that deepen understanding, students do not gain the full benefit of the school educational program.

 Under California Education Code 48200, each person between the ages of 6 and 18 years of age is subject to a compulsory full-time education.
 If your child is going to be absent from school, you need to notify the BHMS school office within 72 hours to report the absence.
 Our Attendance Hotline number is (858) 485- 4888, and can be called at any time, day or night.
 Any unreported absences will be recorded as truancies, and grades may be negatively impacted.

 School begins at 8:30 a.m.
 M-Th. and 9:15 a.m. on Friday and ends at 3:15 p.m. daily.
 You should not arrive earlier than 30 minutes before school.

 LATE ARRIVAL TO SCHOOL

-If you arrive late to school, you MUST come to the Attendance Office to check into school.
-A note, parent sign-in, or a telephone call indicating why you are late is necessary.
+If students arrive late to school, they MUST come to the Attendance Office to check into school.
+A note, parent sign-in, or a telephone call indicating the reason for the tardy is necessary.
 When accompanied by a parent, the parent must check you in at the Attendance Desk, even if you are arriving during lunch or Bobcat Time.
 If you arrive late without a parent excuse, your parent has 24 hours to clear your tardy.
 When arriving late to school because of a doctor or dental appointment, a note from the doctor is required.
 This will “medically” excuse you and, therefore, the absence will not count against you.

 DEPARTURE FROM SCHOOL -- Off Campus pass requests are NOT be accepted via email